Tuareg languages: Subclassification

-Speakers of Tin Sert (Tetserret) identify as Tuareg, but the language is Tetserret, a Western Berber.
+Speakers of Tin Sert (Tetserret) identify as Tuareg, but the language is Tetserret, a Western Berber language.

 Orthography

 The Tuareg languages may be written using the ancient Tifinagh (Libyco-Berber) script, the Latin script or the Arabic script.
 The Malian national literacy program DNAFLA has established a standard for the Latin alphabet, which is used with modifications in Prasse's Lexique and the government literacy program in Burkina, while in Niger a different system was used.
 There is also some variation in Tifinagh and in the Arabic script.

 Early uses of the Tifinagh script have been found on rock art and in various sepulchres.
 Among these are the 1,500 year old monumental tomb of the Tuareg matriarch Tin Hinan, where vestiges of a Tifinagh inscription have been found on one of its walls.

 Tifinagh usage is now restricted mainly to writing magical formulae, writing on palms when silence is required, and in letter-writing.
 The Arabic script is mostly in use by tribes more involved in Islamic learning, and little is known about its conventions.

 Traditional Tifinagh, including various ligatures of t and n.
 Gemination is not indicated.
 Most of the letters have more than one common form.
 When the letters l and n are adjacent to themselves or to each other, the second one is inclined: ⵍ ("l"), ⵏⵏ ("nn"), ⵍⵏ ("ln"), ⵏⵍ ("nl"), ⵍⵍ ("ll"), ⵏⵏⵏ ("nnn").